 4. When you were working on the book, what were the hardest and easiest things to write?

 The poem ‘Troubled’ was quite hard to write because it’s about my grandad who sadly died when I was five.
 We were great pals and I missed him a lot.
-You can listen to me reading the poem on the audio & video page.
 The poem is a bit sad but it’s also quite funny too.

 Easiest?
 Probably ‘Important Instructions’.
 It’s a very short and simple poem.

 5. Would you prefer a dog or a cat?

 When I was growing up we had four dogs, several cats, a donkey and a few goldfish.
 So right now I’m happy to take a rest from looking after animals.
 I remember I once asked my mother if we could get a lion cub, and when she said no I thought she was being totally unreasonable.

 6. What was your favourite sport at school?